 By 2005 there were about 200 children coming, in morning and afternoon shifts, to be pupils at this new Twitti School.
-The name Twitti was chosen since the word ‘twitti’ means the smallest twig, a symbol for these tiny children who were becoming part of the powerful tree of education.When this ‘school in the house’ was reaching its physical limits, an amazing reconnection occurred.
-Simon and Lydia Maonde, by means of the Internet, began to correspond with three Canadians who had worked with them at Namwala Secondary School more than thirty-five years earlier.
+The name Twitti was chosen since the word ‘twitti’ means the smallest twig, a symbol for these tiny children who were becoming part of the powerful tree of education.When this ‘school in the house’ was reaching its physical limits, an amazing re-connection occurred.
+Mr. and Mrs. Maonde, by means of the Internet, began to correspond with two Canadians who had worked with them at Namwala Secondary School more than thirty-five years earlier.
 Mr. Maonde requested their help in financing the construction of a ‘real’ school.

 By July 2012 when Twitti School had its Official Opening, the campus consisted of 3 classroom buildings comprising 11 classrooms, 3 washroom buildings, a water well and storage tank, a sports field, a basketball court, a playground for the little ones, and an administration building containing offices, a staff room and a library.
 The campus is surrounded by attractive security fencing and is beautifully landscaped.

-Twitti is currently looking to rebuild their school playground, expand their literacy project, add a school kitchen and dining hall, and provide school bags and shoes for sponsor children.
+Twitti is currently looking to rebuild their school playground, expand their literacy project, add a school kitchen and dining hall, and provide school bags and shoes for sponsored children.
 These are their current needs and the next steps that will be taken in order to optimize Twitti's success.
 To financially contribute to any of these projects, please go to our How to Help page.

 The vision of the Lilayi Education Trust is to be the leading provider of quality primary education in the Lilayi – Chilanga area.
-The Board of Trustees of and the founders of the school are committed to the realization of this vision.
+The Board of Trustees and the Founders of the school are committed to the realization of this vision.
 They intend to achieve this vision through their mission of providing community-based quality education at an affordable price.
 Going forward, the Lilayi Education Trust remains steadfast in its efforts to find ways and means of assisting vulnerable children and the struggling parents desiring to educate them.
 The Board envisages that, when provided with the best education possible in primary school, each student coming through our doors will be given the opportunity to excel beyond Twitti School.
 And that the education being provided yields life-changing successes with a positive impact on their families and the community as a whole.